-The following outlines some medications that the doctor may prescribe to treat a yeast infection:
+The medicine that your doctor may prescribe to treat a yeast infection includes:

 Dosing is indicated by the doctor, and will vary depending on the patient’s symptoms.
 Although yeast infections are most commonly diagnosed in the genital area, fungal infections can also occur in other areas of the body, like the mouth or skin.